A profoundly moving

 In 1986, Paul Monette lost Roger Horwitz, his partner of 12 years, to AIDS.
 In the five months that followed, Monette wrote an exquisite cycle of poems that traces an epic journey from grief back to the land of living, full of rage, humor, and a love that transcends death.

-Actor Scott Mendelsohn brings this story to the stage in a solo show that gives voice to a lost generation of gay men recalling the courage with which they faced the epidemic of their time, as we face one of our own.
+Actor Jonah Scott Mendelsohn brings this story to the stage in a solo show that gives voice to a lost generation of gay men recalling the courage with which they faced the epidemic and injustice of their time, as we rise to face the injustice of our own.

 “Exhilarating acting of the beautiful words of Paul Monette.”

 “The performance made me feel hopeful, part of a community, reverent.”